-Lilith spoke:

-“Nooo, there is no way!
-You cant be!
-Not a Demonica, there have been centuries!
+“Lilith spoke: ‘No, there is no way!
+You can’t be!
+Not a Demonica.
+It has been centuries!
 So many damn years without one of your kind!
-And I have killed those who have threatened me!”
+And I have killed those who have threatened me!’

-Lilith launched a direct assault, unveiling powers she had never revealed before.
+“Lilith then launched a direct assault, unveiling powers she had never revealed before.
 Her eyes blazed a crimson red, but as she delivered the final blow, something unexpected happened.
 Lilith collapsed to her knees, her eyes losing their luster, as if her powers were being drained from her, absorbed by the demoness.

-It became evident that the longer a demoness observed her master’s extraordinary display of powers, the more potent she became.
-In this encounter, the energy and life force of Lilith were being extracted, a process that would ultimately lead to the transformation of the demoness into a formidable being known as a Demonica.
+“It became evident that the longer a demoness observed her master’s extraordinary display of powers, the more potent she became.
+In this encounter, Lilith’s energy and life force were being extracted, a process that would ultimately lead to the transformation of the demoness into a formidable being known as a Demonica.

-So, during all those years, there wasn’t a worthy adversary for Lilith but this strange woman was making her way out of her slavery by killing Lilith slowly and without her knowing it!
+“So, during all those years, there wasn’t a worthy adversary for Lilith, but this strange woman was making her way out of her slavery by killing Lilith slowly and without her knowing it!
 She had guts!

-“Well Sheryl, actually Lilith is not dead, the book says every time that a Demonica rises, the power that she acquires comes directly from the most powerful of the “coven”, well they aren’t witches.
-So, this power is whatsoever transferred, but through all these years Lilith has done a flawless job of eliminating all of them except for the last one.”
+“Well, Sheryl, actually Lilith is not dead.
+The book says every time a Demonica rises, the power she acquires comes directly from the most powerful of the ‘coven.’
+So this power is transferred, but through all these years, Lilith has done a flawless job of eliminating all of them except for the last one.

-“So now I’m wondering… how long has it passed since you knew Lilith?
+“So now I’m wondering . . . how long has it passed since you knew Lilith?
 Where is she?
-And is a shame you have hidden all this information when I trusted you with all my secrets!”
+And it’s a shame you have hidden all this information when I trusted you with all my secrets!”
+Leann finished, noticeably irritated.

-What?
-What do you mean Leann?
+“What?
+What do you mean, Leann?”

-“I’m not stupid Sheryl, it makes perfect sense that all this has been provoked by you!
-Seems you’re hiding more information about yourself so I don’t know what game are you playing but you better explain!”
+“I’m not stupid, Sheryl.
+It makes perfect sense that all this has been provoked by you!
+Seems you’re hiding more information about yourself, so I don’t know what game you are playing but you better explain!”

-Sheryl no!
-I don’t understand, this doesn’t make sense to me either, I know it looks like somehow, I just replaced her but no!
-I have no memory of meeting her or even fighting with her in battles?

-Please trust me I’m just as confused as you are!
-Besides I’m not the one that kept Jeremy’s head!

-Who knows if you are the real deal here and fucked up us by keeping it with you, I’m sorry but we have a lot to blame ourselves for.
+“Leann, no!
+I don’t understand.
+This doesn’t make sense to me, either.
+I know it looks like somehow I just replaced her, but no!
+I have no memory of meeting her or even fighting with her in battles.
+Please trust me; I’m just as confused as you are!
+Besides, I’m not the one who kept Jeremy’s head!
+Maybe you fucked us up by keeping it with you.
+I’m sorry but you have a lot to blame yourself for.”

-Leann just gazed at me in rage and said:

-“I really hope you’re telling the truth or else we won’t be able to put a fight with these demons or even save Jeremy.”

-“And yes, I do keep the head in a safe place, we might need it yet.”
+Leann just gazed at me in rage and said, “I really hope you’re telling the truth, or else we won’t be able to put up a fight with these demons.
+And yes, I do keep the head in a safe place—we might need it yet.”

-Ok Leann, we better put our guilts aside if we want to achieve something.
+“Okay, Leann.
+We better put our respective guilt aside if we want to achieve anything.”

-So many things have happened since our last séance and I had many arguments with Leann concerning my inherited powers that supposedly I took from Lilith…
+So many things have happened since our last séance and I had many arguments with Leann concerning my inherited powers that I supposedly took from Lilith. . . .